zorbyte/TrackWeave/README.md

 with a node that exists elsewhere and the genesis of a new RDT.

-Creating a subtree is exactly the same as creating a root node, however the `Edge-Tail` tag is utilised in order to make a one way reference to the external RDT structure.
+Creating a subtree is exactly the same as creating a root node, however the `Tail-Node` tag is utilised in order to make a one way reference to the external RDT structure.

 ## Structural Integrity Checks